tchabva/VirtuArt-Backend/README.md

 Backend for the VirtuArt Exhibit Curator.
 This project provides a RESTful API for managing virtual art exhibitions, users, and artwork data from multiple museum APIs.

+This backend serves the [VirtuArt Frontend](https://github.com/tchabva/virtuart-frontend), an Android application for curating virtual art exhibits.

 ## Features
 - User and exhibition management
 - Integration with external museum APIs